 Prior to Mesa, Malgradi coached at Central Arizona College in 2008, leading the Vaqueros to a .403 team batting average, and a Division I NJCAA record 484 runs in 62 games.

-In 2006-07, Malgradi coached varsity at Seton Catholic High School where he also taught science, biology, and anatomy physiology.
+In 2006-07, Malgradi coached varsity at Seton Catholic High School where he also taught science, biology and anatomy physiology.
 Malgradi's team went 20-2, breaking 21 of 23 school records in the process, en route to winning a state title at Seton Catholic.

-Malgradi also played baseball collegiately while at Fresno State during the 1997 and 1998 seasons.
+Malgradi played baseball collegiately while at Fresno State during the 1997 and 1998 seasons.
 However, his playing career was cut short due to extensive damage in his pitching shoulder.
 Malgradi earned his degree in kinesiology with an emphasis in sports psychology in 2005 from Arizona State.

 Malgradi and Voak were married in 2002 and are among a select group nationally to serve with their spouse as co-head coaches.
 The couple has one child, Gianna.